Hello Everyone 👋,

 And these are what shaped me to grow and be who I am today.

 I had a massive burnout sometime this year.
 It was huge until it ultimately made me want to quit my journey.

 Thankfully, I have genuinely lovely and supportive people around me at Virtual Coffee.
 Because of them, I overcame the burnout and got back on my feet.

 I wrote about that experience in this article.

 I also faced countless imposter syndromes.
-Again, thanks to my communities, I become more and more confident in myself and in my abilities.
+Again, thanks to my communities, I have become more and more confident in myself and my abilities.
 If it's not because of them, I would not even dare to apply for The Collab Lab program because I always thought that I could never get accepted.
-If I didn't apply, I would never have had that precious experience to learn to collaborate with other developers at The Collab Lab and be in another awesome and supportive community! ❤
+If I didn't submit my application, I would never have had that precious experience to learn to collaborate with other developers at The Collab Lab.
+I wouldn't be in another fantastic and supportive community! ❤

 What I learned in 2021